Is ceiling water damage covered by insurance? They may try to deny your claim. If they do, don’t hesitate to take these steps.

 So what should you do if your insurance won’t cover water damage from your leaky ceiling?
-Here are four actions that you can take.
+Here are four actions that you can do now.

 It is essential to document everything that you can to illustrate the extent and severity of the water damage from your leaky roof.
 Do this as soon as you notice the damage and as you notice more damage.
 Because water damage can go undetected for long periods, it often results in mold damage or structural damage.
 It could even make your home unsuitable for living.

 If you have a home inventory (and you should), compile any information that you have on any damaged property.
 Include any receipts that you have and make copies.
 By doing this, you can ensure that you know what the actual cost of your stuff is.
 This will help make things easier if you have to provide documentation for your claim.

 Ask for an Explanation

 If your insurance company denies your claim, you have a right to know why.
 Don’t think that a denied claim is the end of the story.
 Ask what wording in your policy led the company to deny your claim.
 Ask whether any coverage was available that might have helped your claim.
 If nothing else, understanding what coverage is available might help you in the future.